ericoptorres/Inventory-Application/README.md

 # Inventory-Application

-A simple inventory app to practise with Express.js
+A simple inventory management app to practise with Express.js Utilizing express-generator with EJS template view.